OmerBln/Movie-Recommendation-System/README.md

 1- After downloading the project, first open the ProjectJupyter file with jupyter notebook and run the lines one by one starting from line 1 to line 28.

-2- Put the resulting similarity file in the data folder.
+2- Put the resulting "similarity" file in the data folder.

 3- Download Streamlit. "pip install streamlit"